 In financial markets, a haircut refers to a reduction applied to the value of an asset.
 It is expressed as a percentage.
-For example, if an asset – such as holdings of a particular government bond – is worth €1 million but is given a haircut of 20%, it means it is treated as though it has a value of only €0.8 million.
+For example, if an asset, such as a particular government bond, is worth €1 million but is given a haircut of 20%, it means it is treated like it has a value of only €0.8 million.

 When are haircuts used?